francescoiori/tracer-bio-observability-agent/ARCHITECTURE.md

 **Alternative Consideration:**
 - Using **DuckDB** directly instead of SQLite.
 However, SQLite provides an **easier integration** with `SQLAlchemy` while still allowing DuckDB to query Parquet efficiently.

+#### Grafana for Visualization and Analysis

+**Why Grafana?**

+- Rich Visualization: Provides dashboards with graphs, tables, and alerts to analyze log and metric data effectively.
+- Real-Time Monitoring: Allows real-time tracking of performance metrics.
+- Seamless SQLite Support: Grafana has a built-in SQLite data source (through a plugin), making it easy to connect and query stored metrics.
+- Custom Queries: Supports SQL queries to filter, aggregate, and analyze specific system events.

 #### Use of eBPF for Process Signal and Metric Collection
 eBPF, via `bpftrace`, is used to collect execve syscall events.
 This approach was preferred over bcc due to its quicker setup.